-• The most common payroll schedules are on-demand, weekly, biweekly, semi-monthly, and monthly.
+• The most common pay schedules are weekly, biweekly, semi-monthly, and monthly.

 What is a payroll schedule?